dominicparga/devcontainer/README.md

 So playing around with this project is only cricital in the case that own changes in `custom` are removed manually.
 The idea behind the `custom`-folder is, besides supporting private files (e.g. ssh-configs), to reduce the need of forking/merging the project.

-The following (incomplete) tree is supported.
+The following (incomplete) tree is supported after configuration.
 Symlinks are marked with `@` at the end of their name and can be replaced manually for further customization.

 ```zsh